Navya0203/RESNET-ON-CIFAR-10/README.md

 Our experiments on the CIFAR10 dataset with custom ResNet architectures involving Squeeze and Activation Blocks and parameter sharing demonstrate that it is possible to maintain good accuracy despite reducing parameters.

 ## GETTING STARTED

-After cloning the repository, navigate to the main project folder called Main_Project_Model(checkpoint included) which contains the Jupyter notebook called  and the model checkpoint `lat_model`.
+After cloning the repository, navigate to the main project folder called `Main_Project_Model(checkpoint included)` which contains the Jupyter notebook called `MiniProject_Model(SE_Enhanced_Basic_ResNet)`  and the model checkpoint to reproduce the performance of the model called`lat_model`.

 To generate a predictions CSV by running the notebook, follow these steps:

 ```bash
 git clone https://github.com/your-username/your-repository-name.git
 cd your-repository-name